hive-engine/nitrous/src/app/help/en/glossary.md

 ## <span id="d">D</span>

+#### DAX:
+a stock index consisting of the top thirty major German companies trading on the Frankfurt Stock Exchange (FSE).

+#### Death Cross:
+Occurs when the 50-day moving average crosses below the 200-day moving average and often signals the potential start of a longer -term downtrend.

 #### Dividend:
 A portion of a company profits that are paid to shareholders.
 It is commonly issued out on an annual basis and given to holders of common and preferred stock holders.
 Dividends are often expressed in percent terms.
 A $50 stock price that pays a $5 annual dividend is said to be paying a 10% dividend.

+#### Dividend Aristocrats:
+Are publicly traded companies that have increased their dividend payouts for 25 consecutive years or more.

+#### Dividend Payout Ratios:
+Is the ratio of the total amount of dividends paid out to shareholders relative to the net income of the company.
+If a company has a dividend payout ratio over 100% then that means that the company is paying out more to its shareholders than earnings coming in.

+#### Dividend investing strategy:
+A trading strategy with the goal of establishing passive income by buying and holding companies that pay out dividends.

+#### Doctor Copper:
+Is terminology for copper’s ability to forecast boom and bust economic cycles.
+Rising copper prices imply, for example industrial or housing demand, while declining copper prices imply lack of demand or a slowing global economy.

+#### Double Bottom Reversal (“W”) Pattern:
+Where price stops going lower due to buyers stepping and finally reverses price when additional buyers step in to overcome all the sellers.

 <hr>